Motivic multiplicativity of complete intersections: Applications

 { \textbf{Funding}}

-This work was supported by the Fundamental Research Funds of Shandong University No.11140075614046, by the Future Program for Young Scholars of Shandong University No.11140089964236 and by the National Natural Science Foundation of China No.11601276 and No.11771426.
+This work was supported by the Fundamental Research Funds of Shandong University under Grant No.~11140075614046, the Future Program for Young Scholars of Shandong University under Grant No.~11140089964236, and the National Natural Science Foundation of China under Grant Nos.~11601276 and 11771426.

 { \textbf{Acknowledgments}}